 Learn About Teams

-Including quick start, setting up and customizing a team, collaborating in teams and channels, managing meetings, and more!
+- Video training including quick start, setting up and customizing a team, collaborating in teams and channels, managing meetings, and more.

-Have a question?
-Want to interact with others at Cornell who are using Teams while getting some practice with it?
+If you want to interact with others who are using Teams while getting some practice, join Cornell's Teams Q&A.

-Microsoft Teams is available through Cornell's Office 365 and helps university faculty, students, and staff:
+Microsoft Teams is available through Cornell's Office 365 and helps university faculty, students, and staff chat, meet, and collaborate

 Install the Teams App